WengHLL/java-periphery/README.md

 the right input file.
 This is probably the only high performance GPIO code that is truly cross platform.
 No custom adapters or other one off code is required currently.
 Also, I use the same pin numbers as the GPIO device, so no goofy wiringPi or BCM pin numbering.
-Keep in mind that only one core is used, so CPU will never exceed 25% on a quad core system.
+Keep in mind that only one core is used, so the CPU will never exceed 25% on a quad core system.

 If you want to map your own board you start by getting the data sheet and finding the data registers.
 I've written a little memory tool